 In October, 6,359 prisoners are granted amnesty and released from jails across the country, including about 200 political prisoners.
 Further releases of political prisoners follow.

-In November, ASEAN announces that Burma will be allowed to chair the association in 2014.
-The same month, the NLD announces it will formally reregister as a political party and participate in elections.
+In November the NLD announces it will formally reregister as a political party and participate in elections.

 At the end of November US Secretary of State Hillary Clinton visits Burma and meets with Suu Kyi and Thein Sein.
 It is the first visit to Burma by a US secretary of state in more than 50 years.
 Clinton tells Thein Sein that sanctions will only be lifted if all political prisoners are released, if efforts are made to end armed conflicts with Burma's ethnic groups, and if future elections are free, fair and credible.
 The message is reiterated by British Foreign Secretary William Hague when he visits Burma early in January 2012.

 Visits by the leaders of Britain and the US follow.

 British Prime Minister David Cameron visits on 13 April 2012.
 He meets with Suu Kyi and Thein Sein.
 Cameron is the first sitting British prime minister to visit Burma since 1948.
 He calls for a suspension of all European Union sanctions against Burma, except for an embargo on arms sales.
 Following a meeting of EU foreign ministers, most of the sanctions are suspended for a year.
 Australia and Canada also ease sanctions.